Ponce Plaza Hotel & Casino

 The Ponce Plaza Hotel & Casino, formerly Ponce Ramada Hotel and Ponce Plaza Ramada Hotel, is a five-story hotel in Ponce, Puerto Rico.
 The hotel opened in the summer of 2009 and is known for the historic value of its structure: its main entrance is a historic colonial structure known as "Casa Saurí" (Saurí House).
 In February 2013, the hotel expanded its facilities to include a casino, a cocktail lounge, and a 4-story, 200-car parking garage.
 On 1 July 2014, the owners left the Ramada namesake franchise and renamed the hotel Ponce Plaza Hotel & Casino.

 Location and features

 The hotel is located in the Ponce Historic Zone.
 It has two major buildings.
-The first building facing Plaza Muñoz Rivera is the historic Casa Saurí structure and it houses six colonial-style rooms plus the hotel's Lola Eclectic Cuisine restaurant.
-The rear building located on the southeast corner of Calle Reina and Calle Mendez Vigo is a modern four-story structure housing 64 additional guest rooms as well as an indoor parking garage on the first floor and a fitness center on the fourth floor.
+The first building, facing Plaza Muñoz Rivera, is the historic Casa Saurí structure and houses six colonial-style rooms, as well as the hotel's Lola Eclectic Cuisine restaurant.
+The rear building, located on the southeast corner of Calle Reina and Calle Mendez Vigo, is a modern four-story structure housing 64 additional guest rooms, as well as an indoor parking garage on the first floor and a fitness center on the fourth floor.
 There is also an outdoor swimming pool.